 2: Treated itching

 Risk groups are elderly patients, heavily overweight, patients with respiratory insufficiency, severely injured or unhealthy patients.
-In childbirth EDA, risk groups are predominantly overweight and patients with preeclampsia.
+In labour analgesia, risk groups are predominantly overweight and patients with preeclampsia.

 Common pumps used are GEM star, CADD or Deltec.